 “Sounds good, I’ll be right back sir, take a look at the menu, don’t be afraid to holler.”

-And he walked back into the empty kitchen, around the corner, out of sight.
+He walked back into the empty kitchen, around the corner and out of sight.
 I’d expected another server to show up now, or at least a cook to have come in from a smoke break, or out of the bathroom to ease my curiosity about why there was an empty Denny’s with one old soul working in it; but no such luck.
 The old waiter returned moments later carrying a mug and a fresh pot of weak coffee then proceeded to pour me my first cup.

 “I’ll just leave the whole pot here; let me know when you’re ready to order sir.”

-After greeting the old man, he glided over to my table and casually took a seat across from me and just sat there, arm draped across the headdress while casually staring at me, with his head cocked to the side giving me a half grin; as if he was a friend of mine I had been waiting on the entire time.
+After greeting the old man, he glided over to my table and casually took a seat across from me and just sat there, arm draped across the headdress while casually staring at me.
+He held his head cocked to the side giving me a half grin; as if he was a friend of mine I had been waiting on the entire time.

 “Umm….hey, bud.
 What….up?”
 I opened.

 He chuckled a bit, then pulled out a toothpick and stuck it in his mouth before responding to me.